consensus-shipyard/ipc/docs/quickstart-calibration.md

 ## Step 4: Create a child subnet

 * The next step is to create a subnet under `/r314159` in calibration.
-Remember to set a default wallet or explicitly specifying the wallet from which you want to perform the action with the `--from` flag.
+Remember to set a default wallet or explicitly specify the wallet from which you want to perform the action with the `--from` flag.
 ```bash
 ./bin/ipc-cli subnet create --parent /r314159 --min-validators 3 --min-validator-stake 1 --bottomup-check-period 30
 ```